 Transportation To and From Work

-The majority of our staff in the summer do not own vehicles and it doesn’t seem to be a problem.
-Most folks who live in the Govy area simply walk the 1/2 block from Government Camp to the bottom of the access road to Timberline and “thumb it”.
-Year round staff and staff who commute from further down the mountain will stop and pick up staff without hesitation.
+A large portion of our staff do not own vehicles and it doesn’t seem to be a problem.
+Most folks who live in the Govy area simply walk the half block from Government Camp to the bottom of the access road to Timberline and “thumb it”.
+Year-round staff and staff who commute from farther down the mountain will stop and pick up staff without hesitation.
 There is no cost for this short trip, but the occasional buck or two toward the gas tank is greatly appreciated.